Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Introduction

 In particular, our aim is to compare the performance of different statistical testing procedures that deal with quantile-based multiple hypotheses.
 Beyond the multiple testing problem, statistical questions do not only arise with two-sided hypotheses, as we have seen in our example with regard to buzzards.
 To give a broader overview of the methodological possibilities and capabilities of different multiple testing procedures, we study three commonly important versions of hypotheses: non-inferiority, two-sided and equivalence hypotheses.
-An intuitive way to deal with the multiple testing problem is to define permutation tests in the framework of the QANOVA by \citet{ditzhaus_qanova_2021} and to adjust them with the well-known Bonferroni-correction \citep{dunn_multiple_1961}.
+An intuitive way to deal with the multiple testing problem is to define permutation tests in the framework of the QANOVA by \citet{ditzhaus_qanova_2021} and to adjust them with the well-known Bonferroni correction \citep{dunn_multiple_1961}.
+It is a new approach to define tests in this framework that can be applied in one- and two-sided testing problems.
 We also extend the method of \citet{segbehoe_simultaneous_2022} to non-inferiority testing.
 Similar to their work we consider two ways of deriving critical values: from the asymptotic distribution or via group-wise bootstrapping.
 Besides, we explain that the considered methods are theoretically valid and their inference works without any restrictive distributional assumption and allows for potential heteroscedasticity.
 We compare all these quantile-based multiple testing procedures for one- and two-sided hypotheses through an extensive simulation study regarding type I error and power.
 In particular, we consider various testing problems (Dunnett, Tukey, Grand Mean), varying sample sizes, distributions, as well as homo- and heteroscedastic settings.
-Through our comparison we come to the result that the MCTP methods are not in general superior to the QANOVA permutation approaches with Bonferroni-correction regarding empirical family-wise error rate control and power.
+Through our comparison we come to the result that the MCTP methods are not in general superior to the QANOVA permutation approaches with Bonferroni correction regarding empirical family-wise error rate control and power.